 The very first thing I did was paint her buffalo check wall.
 (I found the inspiration here)

 This wall was a nightmare for me.
 So.
 Much.
 Tape!
 It took me a couple weeks to do (because work and toddler) but once I was done, I pulled all the tape off and . . .
 HATED IT!
 I originally followed the inspiration’s instructions exactly but with a much smaller room and wall, it felt too heavy and dark.
 So I sanded down the wall and did it again.
 This time, I left the white squares the same size as before, but made all the black/gray colors half-size.
 And now I love it!
 It definitely makes a statement, but it’s also a pattern/color combo that can grow with Emma as she gets bigger.
 This pattern will still totally work in a teenagers room!

 Remember what Emma’s dresser used to look like?
 It got a makeover!
 I painted the outside a cool, aqua blue, stained the drawer fronts a dark brown, and added brass bin pulls.
 I love it!

 You know how much I love a good gallery wall!

 counter-clockwise from top left: You Are So Loved // Flamingos (made by me) // Don’t Grow Up // Florida 500 (prize from Disney Movie Rewards) // Cactus Print // Felt Taxidermy Unicorn (made by me) // Watercolor Agate Slice

 The curtains were made by me.
-I found this beautiful watercolor floral fabric on Etsy and knew it needed to make an appearance in this room (and I’m kind of obsessed with the black/white buffalo check and flower combination).
+I found this beautiful watercolor floral fabric (no longer available) on Etsy and knew it needed to make an appearance in this room (and I’m kind of obsessed with the black/white buffalo check and flower combination).